sanyamjcloud/devops-cloud-projects-showcase/flask-app-ci-cd-docker-pipeline/README.md

-# CI/CD Pipeline for Flask App with Docker
+# Flask Application CI/CD Pipeline with Docker Deployment

 ## Overview
 This project demonstrates a **complete CI/CD pipeline** for a Flask web application using **Docker** and **GitHub Actions**.